Resource: Natural

-Dependent upon the speed and quantity of consumption, overconsumption can lead to depletion or total and everlasting destruction of a resource.
+Depending upon the speed and quantity of consumption, overconsumption can lead to depletion or the total and everlasting destruction of a resource.
 Important examples are agricultural areas, fish and other animals, forests, healthy water and soil, cultivated and natural landscapes.
-Such conditionally renewable resources are sometimes classified as a third kind of resource, or as a subtype of renewable resources.
-Conditionally renewable resources are presently subject to excess human consumption and the only sustainable long term use of such resources is within the so-called zero ecological footprint, where in human use less than the Earth's ecological capacity to regenerate.
+Such conditionally renewable resources are sometimes classified as a third kind of resource or as a subtype of renewable resources.
+Conditionally renewable resources are presently subject to excess human consumption and the only sustainable long-term use of such resources is within the so-called zero ecological footprint, where humans use less than the Earth's ecological capacity to regenerate.

 Natural resources are also categorized based on distribution: